 Often people are worried about contesting a will because of the perceived costs of doing so, but often the individual doesn’t have to pay anything.
 Take advantage of our FREE Claim Assessment so we can walk you through the expected costs — as it applies to your individual circumstances.

-If you are considering contesting a will, it is critical to act fast so that our lawyers are able to advise in more detail based on your specific circumstances.
+If you are considering how to contest a will in Queensland, it is critical to act fast.
+This way our Wills lawyers can advise in more detail based on your specific circumstances.

 Call our office and one of our highly experienced estate litigation lawyers can talk through your situation and discuss the process and issues when it regards how to contest a will.